Did you suffer an injury in a trucking accident?

 In analyzing the liability of a broker, the tractor-trailer accident attorneys at Dolman Law Group Accident Injury Lawyers, PA, look at:

 - Whether the broker did their duty: We check whether the broker has acted in accordance with their commitment to inspect the motor carrier/truck, examined the safety history of the truck, and the drivers with whom they have contracted.
 We determine if the broker is the fault party.

-- Whether the broker was in control– We analyze how much control the broker exercised over the truck and the driver by inspecting dispatch records and whether the broker monitored and reviewed trip records or notes.
-Did the broker approve the receipts and bill of lading changes?
+- Whether the broker was in control: We analyze how much control the broker exercised over the truck and the driver.
+We determine this by inspecting dispatch records, whether the broker monitored and reviewed trip records or notes, and if the broker approve the receipts and bill of landing changes